YuanzhanGao/daily-bugle/README.md

 Note:

-1. Ensure MongoDB is working correctly on your machine Either through MongoDB CLI or MongoDB Compass,
+1. Ensure MongoDB is working correctly on your machine Either through MongoDB CLI or MongoDB Compass, create database `DailyBugle`; Then inside the `DailyBugle` database, create the following collections

---a) Create database `DailyBugle`
---b) Inside the `DailyBugle` database, create the following collections
 ```
 users
 comments